“Bless the Food Before Us. The Family Beside us, & The Love between us”

 By taking a few moments before eating to bless your meal, you are drawing a focus to the food in front of you.
 As well as the people around you.
 Even if you are eating alone, it’s important to take a minute to reflect on what you have.
 This will help the mind and body better connect with the meal in front of you.

 The Energy of The Universe

-I realized how the food that nurtures my body and provides me with energy resonates within my body while digesting.
-Positive vibration gives me a feeling of content and negative vibration leaves me hungry, bloated or with digestion issues.
+The food that nurtures your body provides you with energy that resonates within your body while digesting.
+Positive vibrations attached to your food after blessing a meal can leave you feeling happy.
+In contrast, negative vibrations can leave you hungry, bloated, or with digestion issues.

-A study conducted on “thoughts affecting water”, by a Japanese researcher, Masuro Emoto, revealed that the crystal structure of water changed dramatically after being exposed to negative words, yet changed to crystallized structures resembling snowflakes when replaced with positive words such as love and thank you.
-This experiment makes you wonder what similar effects blessings can have on our bodies, which consist primarily of water. .
+Japanese researcher, Masuro Emoto conducted a study about “thoughts affecting water”.
+This study revealed that the crystal structure of water changed once exposed to negative words.
+In contrast, when replaced with positive words, such as I love you and thank you, the water changed to crystallized structures.
+This experiment makes you wonder what similar effects blessings can have on our bodies, made of a lot of water.

-The Positive thinking and surrounding yourself with positive energy has been scientifically proved.
+Positive thinking and surrounding yourself with positive energy is a great practice for the yogi mind.
 Positive things happen to positive people.
 Smile returns.
-So why not tap this positive thinking into your nutrition.
+So why not tap this positive thinking into your nutrition?

 The Blessed Nutrition at Blue Osa